wesleytodd/prompt-improved/README.md

 # Prompts Improved

-Node.js promots like you always wanted.
+Node.js prompts like you always wanted.
 Style them to your heart's content using [Chalk](https://github.com/sindresorhus/chalk), an amazing CLI package for colors and text styling.
 Features include:

 - Default options
 - Input validation (using regexe's or functions)